icshwi/mch_config/expect/README.md

 * PCIe speed of a switch
 * upstream slot power up delay time in seconds (This is the duplicated one in Step 3)

+After step 4, the MCH will be rebooted.

 **ESS MTCA 3U System**